 This one is actually Irish-owned and is one of my favourite pubs.
-Mainly because of the location, it has an outside terrace to watch people go by, and with views inside to the TV screen, it is the perfect place for a cold pint of guiness after a long hard day sunning yourself!
+Mainly because of the location, it has an outside terrace to watch people go by, and with views inside to the TV screen, it is the perfect place for a cold pint of Guinness after a long hard day sunning yourself.

 The staff are friendly and mostly English or Irish, and the customers are a varied bunch, however a lot of the regulars are boat people who have made Fastnet their second home.
 It is the kind of place where I would happily sit at the bar alone and read the paper (they usually have a selection), and be sure that someone would say hi.

 The food is quite good, there's an all day breakfast which includes Heinz baked beans.
 As well as burgers, lasagna and all the rest.
 Food is served from 12:00 noon - 16:00 and then from 19:00 - 23:00.

 Plaza Joaquim Xirau